DomoApps/Test-AI-Review/docs/Getting-Started/overview.md

 ### Domo

-Check out these resources that we regularly update and improve to help you make the most out of Domo.
+Check out these resource's that we update regularly and improve to help you make the most out of domo

 ### Connect Data